theorosel/Front-end-starter-pack/README.md

 Front-end Starter pack
 =======================

-A simple and quick starter for front-end projects.
+:rocket: A simple and quick starter with common front-end tasks using gulp as a build system.
 Including :

 * [Gulp](http://gulpjs.com/)